Non-stop flights to Reykjavik (Keflavik) (KEF)

 What are the most popular flights to Reykjavik (Keflavik)?

-Copenhagen, Amsterdam and London Heathrow are the 3 most popular routes to Reykjavik (Keflavik).
+Copenhagen, Oslo and London Heathrow are the 3 most popular routes to Reykjavik (Keflavik).
 For a complete overview of all flight routes to Reykjavik (Keflavik), please use our flight map.